-In this work, we advance further in the analysis of SPDEs of the type given by (\ref{eq:main equation}).
-(Also, the case for spatial quadratic variation is considerating.)
-The proofs require many integration techniques, calculation and analysis tools, especially by suitably exploiting the explicit expression of the fundamental solution of (\ref{eq:main equation}) which was obtained by Chen and Zili~\cite{MR3296333}.
-And for the main techniques we refer to the similar arguments in Posp\'i\v{s}il and tribe~\cite{MR2321899}.
+In this work, we further develop the analysis of SPDEs of the form (\ref{eq:main equation}).
+We establish the temporal quartic variation with an explicit \(L^1\) convergence rate for the nonlinear divergence-form model considered here and discuss its application to parameter estimation.
+To establish the proofs, we employ various integration and analytical tools, making essential use of the explicit fundamental solution of (\ref{eq:main equation}) obtained by Chen and Zili~\cite{MR3296333}.
+For the main techniques we refer to the similar arguments in Posp\'i\v{s}il and Tribe~\cite{MR2321899}.

-Our work is organized as follows: In the second section, we give some useful estimation to the fundamental solution of (\ref{eq:pde}) and prove the existence and uniqueness of the solution (\ref{eq:solution}) to non-linear stochastic partial differential equation (\ref{eq:main equation}).
+Our work is organized as follows: In the second section, we give some useful estimates for the fundamental solution of (\ref{eq:pde}) and prove the existence and uniqueness of the solution (\ref{eq:solution}) to the nonlinear stochastic partial differential equation (\ref{eq:main equation}).
 The last section is devoted to giving the explicit expression of the temporal quartic variations.
-Such expansion allows us to deduce an estimation method for the parameters $a_1$ and $a_2$.
+Such an expansion allows us to derive an estimation procedure for the parameters $a_1$ and $a_2$.